-Reliance on proxies: A second challenge is the need for an auditor to use proxies for demographic attributes that platforms do not collect or report.
+Reliance on proxies: A third challenge is the need for an auditor to use proxies for demographic attributes that platforms do not collect or report.
 Auditors may be interested in studying the impact of a specific demographic feature on algorithmic personalization, but often conduct external audits by posing as a regular user or advertiser.
 Operating as a normal user or advertiser is relatively easy and allows audits without a platform support or knowledge, but it also means the auditor can only use data points that a platform makes available to any user.
 For example, in the context of ad delivery, some platforms may not report ad impression rates broken down by attributes such as gender, race or political affiliation.
-Past audits have worked around this challenge by using proxies for demographic attributes that platforms do not report [2, 3, 44].
-However, such workarounds introduce measurement errors [44] and significantly limit the ability to vary the attributes.
+Past audits have worked around this challenge by using proxies for demographic attributes that platforms do not report [2, 3, 54].
+However, such workarounds introduce measurement errors [54] and significantly limit the ability to vary the attributes.

 Lack of generalizability: Another challenge is that existing external auditing methods are often not generalizable beyond the limited context which they were originally designed for.
-For example, the study described above that built upon Ali and Sapiezynski et al.'s work added new controls for job qualifications across genders [44].
-The focus on job ads and gender makes the method not easily generalizable to other types of ads (Example: insurance ads) and demographic attributes (Example: race).
+For example, we carried out a study aiming to ascertain whether job ad delivery algorithms are discriminatory that built upon Ali and Sapiezynski et al.'s work, but adding new controls for job qualifications across genders that required additional knowledge about gender composition of current employees of several companies [54].
+The use of additional data on employers and the gender of their employees means this method does not directly generalize to auditing for discrimination in ad delivery of other types of ads (for example, housing ads) and along other demographic attributes (such as race).
 This lack of generalizability is also directly related to the limitations of confounding variables and use of proxies discussed above.
 In order to work around these limitations, researchers often use one-off hacks that are experiment- or platform-specific.
-Examples include use of random phone numbers to generate a random custom ad audience [2], and use of public data sources such as voter data to build audiences with a specific demographic make up [2, 3, 74].
+Examples include use of random phone numbers to generate a random custom ad audience [2], and use of public data sources such as voter data to build audiences with a specific demographic make up [2, 3, 89].
 Such public data sources are extremely limited and subject individuals to participation in experiments without their knowledge.

-Crowdsourced audits that rely on browser extensions do not generalize beyond desktop versions of platforms, a limitation given that the use of most social media is now primarily mobile-first.
-For example, 98.3% of Facebook users access the site using a phone app [46].
+On the other hand, crowdsourced audits that rely on browser extensions do not easily generalize beyond desktop versions of platforms, a significant limitation to their applicability given that most people today access social media through their phones.
+For example, 98.3% of Facebook users access it using a phone app [58].
 Furthermore, such extensions need to be customized for each platform, and need to be regularly maintained to adapt to changes on platforms' websites.

-Cost of auditing: Existing external auditing methods can also incur high cost in terms of time and money.
-For ad delivery, the state-of-the-art method for auditing involves registering as an advertiser, running real ads, and measuring how they are delivered in real-time while controlling for hidden temporal factors [2, 44].
+Cost of auditing: Finally, existing external auditing methods can also incur high costs in terms of both time and money.
+For ad delivery, the state-of-the-art method for auditing involves registering as an advertiser, running real ads, and measuring how they are delivered in real-time while controlling for confounding factors [2, 54].
 The monetary cost for this procedure can easily accumulate with repeated assessments of a platform to confirm results over time, increase statistical confidence, or vary study parameters.
 In addition, controlling for confounding factors and proxies for measuring delivery along sensitive attributes requires time for study design.